Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

 <details>
 <summary>Characters this scenario is available for</summary>

+- Student (user needs to exit the building then gets the amunt of time they took)
-- Students (user needs to exit the building then gets the amunt of time they took)
+- Handycapped (user needs to exit the building then gets the amunt of time they took)
 - Franck (user needs can observe as everyone exits and gets the total amount of time it took)

 </details>